ABDOMINAL HYSTERECTOMY OVERVIEW

 Abnormal uterine bleeding — Excessive uterine bleeding, called menorrhagia, can lead to anemia (low blood iron count), fatigue, and contribute to missed days at work or school.
 Menorrhagia is generally defined as bleeding that lasts longer than seven days or saturates more than one pad per hour for several hours.
 Abnormal uterine bleeding (or any uterine bleeding after menopause) can also be a sign of uterine cancer.
 All women with these symptoms should undergo evaluation.

 Heavy or irregular bleeding are generally treated first with medication or other surgical alternatives to hysterectomy.
-(See "Patient information: Menorrhagia (excessive menstrual bleeding) (Beyond the Basics)".)
+(See "Patient information: Heavy or prolonged periods (menorrhagia) (Beyond the Basics)".)
 However, abnormal uterine bleeding that does not improve with conservative treatments may require hysterectomy.

 Fibroids — Fibroids (also known as leiomyoma) are noncancerous growths of uterine muscle that occur in up to one-third of all women.
 Fibroids may become larger during pregnancy, and typically shrink after menopause.
 They may cause excessive bleeding and pelvic pain or pressure.
 (See "Patient information: Uterine fibroids (Beyond the Basics)".)